cmp-202/ssh2shell/README.md

 ssh2shell.on ("msg", function onMsg( message ) {
  //default: outputs the message to the host.msg.send function.
 If undefined output is to console.log
- //message is the text to ouput.
+ //message is the text to output.
 });

 ssh2shell.on ("commandProcessing", function onCommandProcessing( command, response, sshObj, stream )  {